 As is with most complex technological systems, in order for an application to be recognized as a DApp in the context of the blockchain, it must meet certain criteria.
 In this case, the application…

-- …must be open source, meaning it must operate independently and with no entity controlling the tokens.
+- They must be open source, meaning it must operate independently and with no entity controlling the tokens.
 The general consensus of the users are the ones who decide on and act out all changes based on feedback.

-- …must have its data and operation records cryptographically stored to avoid any encounters with central points of failure.
+- Its data and operation records must be cryptographically stored to avoid any encounters with central points of failure.

-- …must use a cryptographic token, be it Bitcoin or any other token that is native to its system.
+- They must use a cryptographic token, be it Bitcoin or any other token that is native to its system.
 These are necessary for access to the application and to provide any contributions.

-- …must be able to generate tokens in accordance with a standard algorithm.
+- They have to be able to generate tokens in accordance with a standard algorithm.